La primera noche: Plot

-La primera noche tells the story of a pair of farmers who have been displaced from their territory - a place isolated from this world, in which they have lived their childhood and their youth - and have been brutally sent to face the streets of an unknown city, enormous and ruthless.
+La primera noche tells the story of a pair of farmers who have been displaced from their land - a place isolated from this world, in which they have lived their childhood and their youth - and have been brutally sent to face the streets of an unknown city, enormous and ruthless.

 The conflicts of this country condemns Toño (Toro) and Paulina (Lizarazo), the protagonists, to the exile, but they live another drama that torments them.
 The suffering, the disappointment, the loving disappointment nests in their interior.
-Each of them feels lonely, incapable of assuming the pain of the other, and much less to see themselves as part of a couple.
+Each of them feels lonely, incapable of assuming the pain of the other, much less see themselves as a couple.
 Their passion could open the door than no one will, but Toño and Paulina find in love the force that repels them and that does not help them survive.